 Avoid cool fluorescent led lights: when possible, especially very bright (over 500 lux) once, since they emit high levels of blue light.
 They also flicker.
 These are typical in offices, shops, and street lighting.
 If you have a chance, change office and home lightning for non-flickering lights.

-Smart home lightning allows you to control the dimness of your light, which is a useful solution especially when the attack is on.
+Smart home lighting allows you to control the dimness of your light, which is a useful solution especially when the attack is on.
 Migraineurs often find dim lights more tolerable and more calming.
 This is a more costly option but might make a significant impact on life when migraines are decreased.

 3. Use blue light blocking glasses especially in the night